 '''

-TCP/IP interface to the Dublin hub
+TCP/IP interface to the RNS Amsterdam Hub

-[[RNS Testnet Dublin]]
+[[RNS Testnet Amsterdam]]

 type = TCPClientInterface

 enabled = yes

-target_host = dublin.connect.reticulum.network
+target_host = amsterdam.connect.reticulum.network

 target_port = 4965

+'''

+'''

 TCP/IP interface to the BetweenTheBorders Hub (community-provided)

 [[RNS Testnet BetweenTheBorders]]

 type = TCPClientInterface

 enabled = yes

-target_host = betweentheborders.com
+target_host = reticulum.betweentheborders.com

 target_port = 4242

-Interface to I2P hub A
+Interface to Testnet I2P Hub

-'''

-'''

-[[RNS Testnet I2P Hub A]]
+[[RNS Testnet I2P Hub]]

 type = I2PInterface

 enabled = yes

-peers = uxg5kubabakh3jtnvsipingbr5574dle7bubvip7llfvwx2tgrua.b32.i2p
+peers = g3br23bvx3lq5uddcsjii74xgmn6y5q325ovrkq2zw2wbzbqgbuq.b32.i2p

 '''

 Many other Reticulum instances are connecting to this testnet, and you can also join it via other entry points if you know them.
 There is absolutely no control over the network topography, usage or what types of instances connect.
 It will also occasionally be used to test various failure scenarios, and there are no availability or service guarantees.
+Expect weird things to happen on this network, as people experiment and try out things.